Tip # 1 – CASH IS KING!

 Many of our local thrift stores are run by charities and churches.
 The staff may in fact be volunteers giving their time to serve their community.
 Be nice to them – they deserve it!

-Also, please consider donating to one of our local shops the next time you’re cleaning out your closet.
+Also, please consider donating to one of our local shops the next time you’re cleaning out your closets.
 The funds from many of these stores go directly back into our community to support some well deserved causes!